 - Broadcast and Sound Engineering Technician

-Are the woofers and tweeters in your teen’s bedroom aligned perfectly?
-Perhaps this indicates aptitude and interest in setting up sound equipment for radio, television, concerts, recordings, and cinema.
+Is your teen skilled at calibrating your audio-visual system to produce the best picture and sound?
+Your teen’s aptitude could lead to a career in setting up equipment for television, cinema, radio, concerts, and recordings.
 Pay averages $42,550 per year, with job growth projected to be 7 percent between 2014 and 2024.
-The prerequisite for this type of employment is either an AA degree or a postsecondary non-degree award.
+The prerequisite for this type of employment is typically postsecondary classes or an AA degree.

 - Drywall and Ceiling Tile Installer